A Way to Experience a New Career

 - Look at your network.
 Is there anyone in it who could provide you with a training opportunity?
 Don't forget LinkedIn.

 - Join the professional association for the field you want to enter.
-Doing this could provide access to internships and other jobs.
+These groups can provide access to internships and other jobs.

 Once you make connections with possible employers, it may take some effort to persuade them to hire you.
-It will seem unconventional to take on an adult intern, but once you convince them of the benefits, it may bring them onboard.
+It will seem unconventional to take on a non-student intern, but once you convince them of the benefits, they may come around.

 Unlike traditional interns, adults who have worked for years have lots of experience.
-Point out that your transferable skills, acquired through time spent working in your prior career, will allow you to take on job duties a less experienced intern would not be able to do without training.
+Point out that your transferable skills, acquired through time spent working in your prior career, will allow you to take on job duties a less experienced intern wouldn't be able to do without training.

 With age comes maturity.
 This can put you ahead of your younger competitors.
-As an adult intern, you will be able to demonstrate a higher degree of professionalism, a trait most employers appreciate.
+As an adult intern, you will be able to demonstrate a higher degree of professionalism, which might set you apart in the eyes of an employer.

-Don't forget to stress your eagerness to learn new things.
-Employers may worry that an experienced worker may be set in his or her ways.
+Don't forget to stress your eagerness to learn new things, though.
+Employers may worry that experienced workers will be set in their ways.
 Address that concern up front.
-You have chosen to take on an internship because you realize there are things you don't know and need to master before you can embark on your new career.
+Emphasize that you have chosen to take on an internship because you realize there are unfamiliar things you need to master before you can embark on your new career.

-Also, highlight your willingness to work during times traditional interns may choose not to.
+You can also highlight your willingness to work during times traditional interns may choose not to.
 Most college students do internships during the summer or when they are on winter break.
-If you aren't currently in school, those limitations won't get in the way of working during the school year.
+If you aren't currently in school, those schedule limitations won't exist.